keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 ->(data) { puts "#{Time.now} Fetched #{data.size} objects" }
 ```

-(`data.size` will not necessarily be equal to `chunk_size` on the last fetch.)
+(`data.size` will not necessarily be equal to `chunk_size`, especially on the last fetch.)

 This notifier might produce something looking like this:

 `2018-07-26 17:19:47 +0700 Fetched 1000 objects`

-After defining the `fetcher` and `fetch_notifier` lambdas, we could call the class method shown above as follows:
+After defining the `fetcher` and `fetch_notifier` lambdas, we could call the class method for creating a BufferedEnumerable shown above as follows:

 ```ruby
 buffered_enumerable = BufferedEnumerable.create_with_callables( \
     1000, fetcher, fetch_notifier)
 ```

-This enumerable can be used to call `each` or any other of the rich set of methods available on the [_Enumerable_](https://ruby-doc.org/core-2.5.1/Enumerable.html) class.
+This enumerable can be used to call `each` or any other of the rich set of methods available on the [_Enumerable_](https://ruby-doc.org/core-2.5.1/Enumerable.html) module.

 By parameterizing the behaviors with callables, we have increased the simplicity of the implementation by separating the two orthogonal tasks into separate code areas, and avoided the unnecessary overhead of the inheritance approach, which would have packaged these functions in classes.